 Location: 327/329 Bogyoke Road

-Status: Undergoing restoration
+Status: Undergoing restoration as of 2025.

 History: An imposing building in central Yangon, this is Yangon’s oldest cinema and the last survivor of “cinema row”.
 Completed in 1920 in beaux-arts style, the architect is unknown and it is not clear if the original build was by the firm or another company.
 It was nationalised and renamed the Waziya in 1964.
 It was briefly used as a theatre before returning to use as a cinema.